Criteria For Admissions

 Automatic Admission includes completion of the requirements listed above and any one of the following:

-• Rank in top 50% of graduating class or
+- Rank in the top 50% of the graduating class or

 Students who do not meet the automatic admission criteria can be admitted through a holistic review process that involves a review of academic achievements, extracurricular activities, community service, talents, awards, and other factors that support a student’s ability to succeed.